CharlesLenk/scad-export/README.md

 ### Folder

 Folders specify the folder structure that should be used for output files.
+Folders can contain any number of other exportables, including additional Folders.

 #### Import Path